twmitchel/TS2Kit/README.md

 ## This error will be much larger
 error = torch.sum(torch.abs(Psi-Psi2)) / torch.sum(torch.abs(Psi))
 ```
 This does not imply that the `FSHT` and `ISHT` modules are "slow" at double precision nor "inaccurate" at floating precision.
 Rather, it all depends on the application.
-The `test_ts2kit.ipynb` notebook can be used to compare the transforms at different precisions and bandlimits to see see what makes sense for your use case.
+The `test_ts2kit.ipynb` notebook can be used to compare the transforms at different precisions and bandlimits to see what makes sense for your use case.